Show only results for:

 Name Description

-Name The name of the Custom Attribute as shown in the UPV attributes
+Name The name of the custom attribute as displayed in the UPV attributes.

-SourceAttribute If the Custom Attribute is a part of an existing attribute, the existing attributes name must be declared here
+SourceAttribute If the custom attribute is part of an existing attribute, declare the name of the existing attribute here.

 Filter See chapter Filter